isomerpages/mse-sggreenplan/_key-focus-areas/0-overview.md

 - Plant 1 million trees.
 - Quadruple solar energy deployment by 2025.
-- Become a Zero Waste Nation.
+- Become a zero waste nation.
-- Expand cycling tracks to 1,300km.
+- Expand cycling tracks to 1,320km.
 - All vehicles to run on cleaner energy by 2040.
 - Be a leader of the green economy.
 - Reduce the waste sent to our landfills by 30%.